-Subject to the terms and conditions set forth in a purchase agreement (the "Purchase Agreement") among the Issuer, Merrill Lynch Capital Markets Bank Limited Frankfurt/Main Branch, as lead manager and Merrill Lynch, Pierce, Fenner & Smith Incorporated (together, the "Underwriters"), the Issuer has agreed to sell to the Underwriters, and the Underwriters have agreed to purchase from the Issuer, DM aggregate principal amount at maturity of the Notes.
+Subject to the terms and conditions set forth in a purchase agreement dated the date of this Prospectus (the "Purchase Agreement") among the Issuer, Merrill Lynch Capital Markets Bank Limited Frankfurt/Main Branch, as lead manager and Merrill Lynch, Pierce, Fenner & Smith Incorporated (together, the "Underwriters"), the Issuer has agreed to sell to the Underwriters, and the Underwriters have agreed to purchase from the Issuer, DM aggregate principal amount at maturity of the Notes.
 Each of the Underwriters has agreed to purchase the principal amount of the Notes set forth opposite its name below, if any Notes are purchased.

+PRINCIPAL

-INITIAL PURCHASERS PRINCIPAL AMOUNT
+INITIAL PURCHASERS AMOUNT

 Merrill Lynch Capital Markets Bank Limited Frankfurt/Main Branch Merrill Lynch, Pierce, Fenner & Smith Incorporated DM

-Total DM =====
+Total DM